-- Fixed an issue with logging settings for misc/watcher.py introduced in the previous release. #1180 - Updated documentation on Docker performance concerns.
+- Fixed an issue with logging settings for misc/watcher.py introduced in the previous release. #1180 - We now attempt to preserve the input's extended attributes when creating the output file. - For some reason, the macOS build now needs OpenSSL explicitly installed. - Updated documentation on Docker performance concerns.